apache/gravitino/docs/overview.md

 ### Unified metadata management and governance

 Gravitino abstracts the unified metadata models and APIs for different kinds of metadata sources.
-For example, relational metadata models for tabular data, like Hive, MySQL, PostgresSQL, etc.
+For example, relational metadata models for tabular data, like Hive, MySQL, PostgreSQL, etc.
 File metadata model for all the unstructured data, like HDFS, S3, and others.

 Besides the unified metadata models, Gravitino also provides a unified metadata governance layer